First Amendment Audits: Definition, Examples and More

 Why are First Amendment audits controversial?

-Critics of First Amendment audits have argued that audits use tactics like intimidation and harassment to provoke public officials or employees into violating the First Amendment.
+Critics of First Amendment audits have argued that auditors use tactics like intimidation and harassment to provoke public officials or employees into violating the First Amendment by preventing auditors from recording or telling them to stop recording.

 As two lawyers for New Hampshire municipalities put it, "First Amendment audits have become a significant source of income for auditors.
 Auditors get paid by posting their videos online, primarily on YouTube, where they request and receive donations from 'subscribers' to help fund their 'work.'
 The more inflamed the interaction, the more views they get and the more money they make.
 To make matters worse, auditors compete with each other for views and money, which further incentivizes them to engage in highly confrontational behavior to provoke an even greater negative response from town officials and employees."

-Lata Nott is a fellow for the First Amendment at the Freedom Forum.
-Follow her on X at @LataNott.
+Lata Nott is a former fellow for the First Amendment at Freedom Forum.

 Related Content